jstrait/wavefile/README.markdown

 Released on ____, this version includes these changes:

-* Wave files with the format WAVEFORMATEXTENSIBLE can now be read.
-Some notes:
+* Wave files using the WAVEFORMATEXTENSIBLE format can now be read, with these restrictions:
-  * Only WAVEFORMATEXTENSIBLE files with sub format of PCM or IEEE_FLOAT can be read.
+  * Only WAVEFORMATEXTENSIBLE files with sub format of PCM or IEEE_FLOAT are supported.
+Put differently, the same sample formats supported in vanilla Wave files are supported in WAVEFORMATEXTENSIBLE files.
-  * The channel mapping fields are not exposed by the gem
+  * The channel speaker mapping field is not exposed.
-  * It's not possible to write files with WAVEFORMATEXTENSIBLE format
   * The number of valid bits per sample must match the sample container size.
 For example, if a file has a container size of 24 bits and each sample is 24 bits, then it can be read.
 If the container size is 32 bits and each sample is 24 bits, it _can't_ be read.
+  * It's not possible to write files using WAVEFORMATEXTENSIBLE format in this version.
-* `Reader.new()` and `Writer.new()` now can be constructed with an open IO instance.
-Previously, only a file name (given by a String) could be given.
-The first argument of each constructor indicates where to read/write: if the argument is an IO instance it will be used for reading/writing, and if the argument is a String, it will be treated as the name of the file to open for reading/writing.
+* `Reader.new()` and `Writer.new()` can now read/write from an open `IO` instance.
+Previously, they could only be constructed from a file name (given by a String).
+  * The first argument of each constructor indicates where to read/write: if the argument is an IO instance it will be used for reading/writing, and if the argument is a String, it will be treated as the name of the file to open for reading/writing.
 Thanks to [@taf2](https://github.com/taf2) for suggesting this feature and providing a pull request.
+  * `Writer` should only be used with an `IO` implementation that supports seeking.
+When a `Writer` is closed, it needs to sync back to the beginning of the file to write the file's size to the Wave file header.
+This will cause an error if the `IO` instance doesn't support seeking.
 * `Reader.each_buffer()` no longer requires the user to specify the size of each buffer.
 A specific size in sample frames can still be given (for example, `Reader.each_buffer(1024)`), but if no buffer size is given a default value will be used.
-* `Duration` now includes an overridden definition of `==`, so that two `Duration` objects will evaluate to equal if they represent the same amount of time.
+* Two `Duration` objects will now evaluate to equal if they represent the same amount of time, due to an overridden definition of `==`.
 Thanks to [Christopher Smith](https://github.com/chrylis) for suggesting this feature.
 * `Reader.file_name` and `Writer.file_name` have been removed.
-When a `Reader` or `Writer` instance is constructed from an `IO` instance, this field wouldn't have a sensible value.
-Since I'm not sure of a specific reason for why this field would be used, removing it.
+When a `Reader` or `Writer` instance is constructed from an `IO` instance, this field wouldn't necessarily have a sensible value.
+Since I don't know of an obvious use-case for these fields, going ahead and removing them altogether.
-* A `ReaderClosedError` is now raised when attempting to read from a closed `Reader` instance, instead of `IOError`.
+* A `ReaderClosedError` is now raised (instead of `IOError`) when attempting to read from a closed `Reader` instance.
+However, `ReaderClosedError` extends `IOError`.
-* A `WriterClosedError` is now raised when attempting to read from a closed `Writer` instance, instead of `IOError`.
+* A `WriterClosedError` is now raised (instead of `IOError`) when attempting to read from a closed `Writer` instance.
+However, `ReaderClosedError` extends `IOError`.
 * The long deprecated ability to provide the sample format for a `Format` instance as an integer (implying PCM format) has been removed.
 For example, this is no longer valid: `Format.new(:mono, 16, 44100)`.
 Instead, use `Format.new(:mono, :pcm_16, 44100)`.